ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Operators/poll.md

 ## Usage

-You can use it like the `repeat` operator, but with the ability to delay each emission.
-It accepts the same parameters as the `timer` function.

-It's great to poll and API at a fixed interval with an optional initial delay.
+You can use this operator to poll and API at a fixed interval with an optional initial delay.

 ```typescript
 import { HttpClient } from '@angular/common/http';